Aya-labs/Roadmap/Roadmap.md

 If you have something valuable to add, click on the comment box at the bottom of the issue page and write your comment.

 If you have a solution or suggestion, provide a clear and detailed explanation.
-You can also attach relevant code examples or screenshots if necessary.
+You can also attach relevant examples or screenshots if necessary.

 Engage in a constructive discussion with others in the comments section.
 Be respectful of others' opinions and provide helpful feedback.